stefan-jansen/machine-learning-for-trading/README.md

 All applications now use the latest available (at the time of writing) software versions such as pandas 1.0 and TensorFlow 2.2.
 There is also a customized version of Zipline that makes it easy to include machine learning model predictions when designing a trading strategy.

-> Update: code sample release 2.0 updates the conda environments provided by the Docker image to Python 3.8, Pandas 1.2, and TensorFlow 1.2, among others; the Zipline backtesting environment with now uses Python 3.6.

 ## Installation, data sources and bug reports

 The code examples rely on a wide range of Python libraries from the data science and finance domains.
 To facilitate installation, we use [Docker](https://www.docker.com/get-started) to provide containerized [conda](https://docs.conda.io/en/latest/) environments.

+> Update April 2021: with the update of [Zipline](https://zipline.ml4trading.io), it is no longer necessary to use Docker.
+The installation instructions now refer to OS-specific environment files that should simplify your running of the notebooks.

+> Update Februar 2021: code sample release 2.0 updates the conda environments provided by the Docker image to Python 3.8, Pandas 1.2, and TensorFlow 1.2, among others; the Zipline backtesting environment with now uses Python 3.6.

 - The [installation](installation/README.md) directory contains detailed instructions on setting up and using a Docker image to run the notebooks.
 It also contains configuration files for setting up various `conda` environments and install the packages used in the notebooks directly on your machine if you prefer (and, depending on your system, are prepared to go the extra mile).
 - To download and preprocess many of the data sources used in this book, see the instructions in the [README](data/README.md) file alongside various notebooks in the [data](data) directory.